Beth3346/elr-sass-style-guide/README.md

 #### Use variables for all colors
 + Chances are a color isn't one-off, and even if you think it is, once it's in a variable you might see uses for it elsewhere.
 + Variations on that color can often be handled by the Sass color functions like lighten() and darken()
-+ This make updating colors easier (change in one place, whole color scheme updates).
++ This makes updating colors easier (change in one place, whole color scheme updates).
 + Don't use color keywords

 #### Media Queries